|Investigation into airplane crash continues

 Walter Joseph Gorski - Hospital Corpsman Second Class - United States Coast Guard

-Click on Image to enlarge & read about Walter Gorski's rescue efforts on this historic day in music history
+Click on Image to enlarge & read about Walter Gorski's rescue efforts on this historic day

 |Jacquelyn Cooper &